-e.
+d.
 Loan to subsidiary

-In July 2021 the Foundation made a no-interest-loan in the amount of \$393 to ABF Property EOOD to finance its temporary shortage of funds.
-By the end of July 2021, the loan was fully repaid.
-There were no outstanding amounts due at 31 December 2021.
+In 2021 the Foundation made a no-interest-loan in the amount of \$393 to ABF Property EOOD to finance its temporary shortage of funds.
+By the end of 2021, the loan was fully repaid.
+There were no outstanding amounts due at December 31, 2022 and 2021, respectively.

-f.
+e.
 Friends of the Basilica Foundation

 In 2018, the Friends of the Basilica Foundation was established with the goal of promoting and supporting the Bishop's Basilica of Philippopolis, one of the Foundation's signature projects.
-A member of the Foundation's staff is a founder of the Friends of the Basilica Foundation and is involved in its management during 2021 and 2020.
-During 2021 and 2020 respectively, ABF provided to the Friends of the Basilica Foundation a donation at the amount of \$0 and \$20.
+A member of the Foundation's staff is a founder of the Friends of the Basilica Foundation.
+During 2022 and 2021 respectively, there were no transactions between the two parties.

-g.
+f.
 Tokuda bank JSC

-Pursuant to an agreement signed in 2020 between ABF and Tokuda Bank JSC with regards to the implementation of a mission-driven program, during 2021 and 2020 the Foundation paid to Tokuda Bank JSC premium for good management at the amount of \$2 and \$0, respectively.
+Pursuant to an agreement signed in 2020 between ABF and Tokuda Bank JSC with regards to the implementation of a mission-driven program, during 2022 and 2021 the Foundation paid to Tokuda Bank JSC premium for good management at the amount of \$6 and \$2, respectively.

-h.
+g.
 Subsequent events with related parties